![]() |

 Mellotrons used:

-Recorded during the prolonged, messy breakup of The Beatles, McCartney is that rare thing, a genuine solo album, with Paul playing everything, bar a few keyboard parts and vocals from 'lovely Linda'.
-A sparse, underproduced album, some of it was recorded on a 4-track at the McCartneys' new farm in Scotland, as well as the ubiquitous Abbey Road.
+Recorded during the prolonged, messy breakup of The Beatles, McCartney is that rare thing, a genuine solo album, Paul playing everything, bar a few keyboard parts and vocals from 'lovely Linda'.
+A sparse, underproduced album, some of it was recorded on a four-track at the McCartneys' new farm in Scotland, as well as the ubiquitous Abbey Road.
 Many of the songs are no more than sketches, but the whole thing was a canny move on Paul's part, in retrospect, highlighting how overblown the Beatles had become in comparison.
 The album has produced only one song of any real consequence, Maybe I'm Amazed, a major hit years later in its live form, although Macca fans rate the album fairly highly.
 MkII Mellotron on one track, Singalong Junk, an instrumental version of the earlier Junk with a background string part, but nothing you couldn't live without, to be honest.
+The 2011 two-disc Special Edition adds a handful of tracks, including live versions from almost a decade later and Maybe I'm Amazed from 1974's One Hand Clapping unreleased 'live in the studio' session, complete with Linda's Mellotron strings.
+Next up was the first Wings album proper, Red Rose Speedway; in all honesty, it's a horrendously dull album of mid-paced, unexciting early '70s soft-rock, which is probably why they were so fantastically successful, a fact that is largely forgotten these days.
+Paul plays Mellotron on two parts of the four-part Medley, Lazy Dynamite and Power Cut, although it's effectively inaudible on the former, with only a few string chords towards the end of the latter.

+'75's Venus & Mars features some vaguely 'Strawberry Fields' flutes (and who else is qualified to play them, eh?) on Call Me Back Again.
+The rest of the album is impeccably produced boredom, lost in the mid-'70s, when writing songs called Rock Show and Magneto And Titanium Man obviously seemed like a good idea.
 '76's terribly democratic Wings at the Speed of Sound (all members sing on various tracks) has several bits that could be Mellotron, though the only totally obvious one is the few seconds of choir on Wino Junko.
-I see this is where Linda's Cook Of The House comes from, but as you can see from the review of her album above, although Mellotron's credited, it's totally inaudible (are these even the same versions?), unless it's providing some (all?) of the sax work.
+I see this is where Linda's Cook Of The House comes from, but as you can see from the review of her album, although Mellotron's credited, it's totally inaudible (are these even the same versions?), unless it's providing some (all?) of the sax work.
 Surprisingly, one really good song in Beware My Love, although both the album's major hits (Silly Love Songs and Let 'Em In) are at least catchy, if infuriating.
 Wings' only 'serious' use of the instrument, however, was on their next release.

-Despite Wings being at their commercial peak in 1976, a triple live album seems a little excessive, though I believe it sold well enough at the time.
-I presume its near-two hours encompasses a whole gig, although I expect it's taken from several different ones, as is often the way with these things.
+Despite Wings being at their commercial peak in 1976, a triple live album seems a little excessive, though it sold well enough at the time (I believe it was to counter a double-LP bootleg that had just appeared).
+I presume its near-two hours encompasses a whole gig, although it's taken from several different dates, as is often the way with these things.
 The band were a five-piece at this point, including Linda on keys; now, she was never going to challenge Oscar Peterson, exactly, but that's probably rather missing the point.
 McCartney wasn't after stunning musicianship, more a workable group dynamic (while Wings weren't exactly a democracy, I get the feeling there was some band spirit at the time), so having his competent-enough wife on keyboards makes perfect sense in that context.
-Her backing vocals were another matter, but maybe we should just draw a discrete veil over that issue...
+Her backing vocals were another matter, but maybe we should just draw a discreet veil over that issue.
+The album's tracklisting looks quaintly anachronistic now, many of its songs lost in the mists of time; Medicine Jar, Richard Cory, Time To Hide, anyone?
+Most of the band's hits are on it somewhere, as is guitarist Denny Laine's '66 hit with the pre-Justin Hayward Moody Blues, Go Now.
+No Give Ireland Back To The Irish, though...
+There's even a handful of Beatles songs, in those days before Paul would come to largely rely on them to fill arenas.
+Essentially, though, it's a Wings set, not an ex-Beatles'.

 Paul's last Mellotron use until 1989 is on a bonus track on the CD issue of 1983's Pipes of Peace, although I vaguely wonder about the church organ at the beginning of the album.
 Overall, it's McCartney-by-numbers, with two major hits in the cheesola title track (wasn't that the one with the 'First World War Christmas Day football match' recreation?) and the even more cheesola Michael Jackson collaboration Say Say Say, in the days when they were still friends, before Wacko bought Northern Songs from under Paul's nose.
-The rest of the album is typical McCartney, and not too horribly '80s, but not something you're likely to want to track down.
-As for that bonus track, Twice In A Lifetime, it's an irritating little song with a passably arranged 'Tron strings part kept well in the background.
+The rest of the album is typical McCartney and not too horribly '80s, but not something you're likely to want to track down.
+As for that bonus track, Twice In A Lifetime, it's an irritating little song with a passably arranged Mellotron strings part kept well in the background.

+After a rather uncertain period in the mid-'80s, Flowers in the Dirt is critically regarded as Paul's 'comeback' album.
+Surprisingly, he collaborated with Elvis Costello, at a career peak himself, adding a bit of Lennonesque roughage to McCartney's overly sweet style.
+Most of the album's keyboards are of the then-current 'very digital' variety, although a Wurly and a Hammond turn up on occasion.
+Credited Mellotron, for the first time in years, on the reggaeish How Many People, played by Paul, but it's totally inaudible, although a handful of flute chords find their way onto Don't Be Careless Love.
+Perhaps it's a mis-credit?
 Four years on, Off the Ground is generally regarded as a similar, though slightly lesser album than its predecessor; Costello collaborated again, though only on the writing front this time.
-Once again, one credited 'Tron track, and this time you can (wait for it) actually hear the thing, with rather murky-sounding flutes on the intro to I Owe It All To You, making it the first audible McCartney Mellotron since McCartney II.
-After another four years, and post-the Beatles Anthology project, Flaming Pie (a Lennon reference) is, basically, more of the same; if you're a Paul fan, you'll probably like it, while the rest of us start shifting about in our seats.
-Yet again, one credited 'Tron track, the ballad Little Willow, although I've no idea what it's supposed to be doing.
+Once again, one credited Mellotron track and this time you can (wait for it) actually hear the thing, with rather murky-sounding flutes on the intro to I Owe It All To You, making it the first audible McCartney Mellotron since McCartney II.
+After another four years and post-Beatles Anthology project, Flaming Pie (a Lennon reference) is, basically, more of the same; if you're a Paul fan, you'll probably like it, while the rest of us start shifting about in our seats.
+Yet again, one credited Mellotron track, the ballad Little Willow, although I've no idea what it's supposed to be doing.
 Paul's massed harmonies?
 Unlikely.
 The echoed synth line?
 I think not.
 So... what?
 So what indeed.

 So... have McCartney/Wings made any albums worth buying for their Mellotron use?
-Frankly, no, although there's a passable 'Macca/'Tron' compilation to be made by someone with a) the original albums and b) plenty of time.
+Frankly, no, although there's a passable 'Macca/Mellotron' compilation to be made by someone with a) the original albums and b) plenty of time.
 So don't look at me.

-See: Beatles | John Lennon | George Harrison | Ringo Starr | Linda McCartney | The In-Laws
+See: The Beatles | John Lennon | George Harrison | Ringo Starr | Linda McCartney | Denny Laine | The Fireman | Mike McGear | McGough & McGear | The In-Laws